 The island of Nusa Lembongan lies 12 kilometres south-east of Bali (only 18 kilometres from Bali’s international airport).
 The 25-minute boat ride across the Badung Strait from Sanur is a great metaphoric way to slow down and leave the hustle-bustle behind.
 Stepping ashore onto Mushroom Beach is akin to stepping back in time – many say several decades!
 Laid-back and easy-going, Nusa Lembongan is blissfully traffic-free.
 You will only see a few cars, no buses, and mostly just scooters and bicycles.

-The eight-square-kilometre tropical island is ringed with white-sand
+The eight-square-kilometre tropical island is ringed with white sand

-The island’s crystal-clear waters are visited seasonally (July-September) by Mola-Mola, the majestic oceanic sunfish which contribute to the island’s standing as a world-class dive destination.
+The island’s crystal-clear waters are visited seasonally (July-September) by Mola-Mola, the majestic oceanic sunfish which contributes to the island’s standing as a world-class dive destination.
 The shallow coral reefs attract snorkellers, while the more adventurous head for the surf breaks and cliff-jumping sites.